-The Discipline of Composure
+The Discipline of Consistent Action

 Emotional composure is trained steadiness under pressure.
 It protects judgment, stabilizes tone, and proves emotional discipline when tension rises.